 Constructors

-Objective #1: Use constructors.
+Objective #1: Use a default constructor.

 - A constructor is a block of code that